-Next up for Zack Snyder was the animated Legend of the Guardians: The Owls of GaHoole (2010); Sucker Punch (2011) about a girl in a psychiatric institution who creates an alternate reality; and the Superman reboot Man of Steel (2013), followed by the DC crossover Batman V Superman: Dawn of Justice (2016).
+Next up for Zack Snyder was the animated Legend of the Guardians: The Owls of GaHoole (2010); Sucker Punch (2011) about a girl in a psychiatric institution who creates an alternate reality; and the Superman reboot Man of Steel (2013), followed by the DC crossovers Batman V Superman: Dawn of Justice (2016) and Justice League (2017).
 Snyder also wrote/produced 300: Rise of an Empire (2014) and produced Suicide Squad (2016) and Wonder Woman (2017).

 (Winner in this sites Top 10 Films of 2009 list.
 Winner for Best Adapted Screenplay and Best Supporting Actor (Billy Crudup), Nominee for and Best Supporting Actor (Jackie Earl Haley) at this sites Best of 2009 Awards).